turbot/guardrails-docs/docs/getting-started/getting-started-azure/create-calculated-exception/index.md

 <p><img alt="template-active" src="/images/docs/guardrails/getting-started/getting-started-azure/create-calculated-exception/template-active.png"/></p>

 Guardrails evaluates the template in the context of the chosen **Test Resource**.
 The template output, `Check: TLS`, is the calculated policy value that will govern any storage account’s **Azure > Storage > Storage Account > Minumum TLS Version** policy if it is tagged with `environment:development`.
-Only these tagged buckets will be required to have TLS 1.2 enabled.
+Only these tagged storage accounts will be required to have TLS 1.2 enabled.
 Others will be skipped, whether or not they enable TLS 1.2.

 The result confirms that `Check: TLS 1.2` is valid for this policy type.
 Why?
 Because the test storage account does not have a tag `{ "environment": "development" }`.